dahimbis/ctf-challenge/README.md

 - Python exploitation scripting
 - AI-powered security testing

-## 📝 Solutions
+## 📝 Additionals

-Manual solutions and walkthroughs are included in the notebooks.
-Check commit history for detailed explanations.
+Manual solutions for solving the challenges and walkthroughs are included in the notebooks.
+Also, remember to set up your own API keys.